CybercentreCanada/assemblyline4_docs/docs/installation/deployment_migration.md

-# Docker-Compose → Kubernetes System Migration
+# Docker Compose → Kubernetes System Migration

 This guide assumes you're moving from a vanilla Docker-based deployment to a Kubernetes deployment.